TeskaLabs/asab/doc/asab/config.rst

 Environment variables in configration
 -------------------------------------

-Environment variables found in values are automaticall expanded.
+Environment variables found in values are automatically expanded.

 .. code:: ini